-I first went to Wombeyan Caves a couple of years ago to swim through the magnificent Mares Forest Creek Canyon, and boy what a sight it was.
+I first went to Wombeyan Caves a couple of years ago to swim through Mares Forest Creek Canyon, and boy what a sight it was.
 I have to say, it’s probably the best thing I have ever done since I moved to Sydney six years ago.
 The water was a turquoise green, and there wasn’t one other person in sight the whole day.
 As my friend and I scrambled over rocks, we swam our way through the most pristine waters and scenery I have seen in Australia.
 That day we spent a few hours in the canyon but we didn’t get a chance to see any of the caves it’s famous for.

 Swimming through the Mares Forest Creek Canyon at Wombeyan Caves

 As the long weekend drew near, I was slightly worried about the rain in Sydney so I decided to venture back down to a dryish Wombeyan Caves for the weekend to explore the area a bit more.